Virginia: Earliest inhabitants

-Nomadic hunters are estimated to have arrived in Virginia around 17,000 years ago.
+Hunter-gatherers are estimated to have arrived in Virginia around 17,000 years ago.
 Evidence from Daugherty's Cave shows it was regularly used as a rock shelter by 9,800 years ago.
-During the late Woodland period (500–1000 CE), tribes coalesced, and farming, first of corn and squash, began, with beans and tobacco arriving from the southwest and Mexico by the end of the period.
+During the late Woodland period (500–1000 AD), farming spread to the region, first corn and squash, then later beans and tobacco arriving from the southwest and Mexico by the end of the period.
 Palisaded towns began to be built around 1200.
 The native population in the current boundaries of Virginia reached around 50,000 in the 1500s.
-Large groups in the area at that time included the Algonquian in the Tidewater region, which they referred to as Tsenacommacah, the Iroquoian-speaking Nottoway and Meherrin to the north and south, and the Tutelo, who spoke Siouan, to the west.
+Large nations in the area at that time included the tribes of Tsenacommacah such as the Chesapeake, Pamunkey and Chickahominy along the coastline.
+To their south was the Nottoway and Meherrin with the Tutelo further inland to the west.

-In response to threats from these other groups to their trade network, thirty or so Virginia Algonquian-speaking tribes consolidated during the 1570s under Wahunsenacawh, known in English as Chief Powhatan.
-Powhatan controlled more than 150 settlements that had a total population of around 15,000 in 1607.
+In response to threats from these other groups to their trade network, 30 or so Tsenacommacan tribes consolidated under Wahunsenacawh (commonly called Chief Powhatan) starting in the 1570s.
+The Powhatan Confederacy governed more than 150 settlements that had a total population of around 15,000 in 1607.
 Three-fourths of the native population in Virginia, however, died from smallpox and other Old World diseases during that century, disrupting their oral traditions and complicating research into earlier periods.
 Additionally, many primary sources, including those that mention Powhatan's daughter, Pocahontas, were created by Europeans, who may have held biases or misunderstood native social structures and customs.